 Good to know

-The WF below highlights the many steps required, so we strongly encourage you to plan the meetings with your thesis director (co-director if applicable) and your mentor ahead of time, to insure that your annual report is finished by the requested deadline.
+The WF below highlights the steps required, we strongly encourage you to plan the meetings with your thesis director (co-director if applicable) and your mentor ahead of time, to insure that your annual report is finished by the requested deadline.

 Please, carefully read the specific paragraphs below, and the other parties FYI.